-It’s not clear when dogs were first brought to the hospice or when they were trained for rescue purposes, since the hospice was destroyed by a fire in the late 16th century and its archives were lost.
-Historians best guess from outside sources is that dogs first arrived at the monastery between the 1550s and 1660.
-The oldest surviving written reference to the dogs, the monastery prior’s account of the cook harnessing a dog to an exercise wheel of his own invention to turn a cooking spit, is from 1707.
+It’s not clear when dogs were first brought to the hospice or when they were trained for rescue purposes—the hospice was destroyed by a fire in the late 16th century and its archives were lost.
+Based on info from outside sources, historians estimate that dogs first arrived at the monastery between the 1550s and 1660.
+The oldest surviving written reference to the dogs, which is the monastery prior’s account of the cook harnessing a dog to an exercise wheel of his own invention to turn a cooking spit, is from 1707.

-The barrels we see around the dogs’ necks in paintings and cartoons is the invention of a kid named Edwin Landseer.
+The barrels we see around the dogs’ necks in paintings and cartoons is the invention of an artist named Edwin Henry Landseer.
 In 1820, Landseer, a 17-year-old painter from England, produced a work titled Alpine Mastiffs Reanimating a Distressed Traveler.
 The painting portrays two Saint Bernards standing over a fallen traveler, one dog barking in alarm, the other attempting to revive the traveler by licking his hand.
 The dog doing the licking has a barrel strapped around its neck, which Landseer claimed contains brandy.

-Despite the fact that brandy wouldn’t be something you’d want if you were trapped in a blizzard "“ alcohol causes blood vessels to dilate, resulting in blood rushing to your skin and your body temperature decreasing rapidly "“ and that the dogs never carried such barrels, the collar keg stuck in the public’s imagination and the image has endured.
+Despite the fact that brandy wouldn’t be something you’d want if you were trapped in a blizzard—alcohol causes blood vessels to dilate, resulting in blood rushing to your skin and your body temperature decreasing rapidly—and that the dogs never carried such barrels, the collar keg stuck in the public’s imagination and the image has endured.

 A version of this story originally ran in 2009; it has been updated for 2023.